 Author Rohini Nilekani On How To Get Your Kids To Read More

-02:29 S2: Right.
-So since I’m most interested in the reading of very young kids, and when I co-founded Pratham Books also, we did a lot of focus on early reading and early readers.
-I would say children are naturally drawn to colourful books.
-I mean, holding a real book in your hand, right?
-And feeling it… This is, of course, my book, but just feeling it’s pages, right?
-Looking at the illustrations, you can’t beat that experience, you simply don’t get that on a screen, and for young children, tactile experiences are very important.
-So physical books are critical for very young children.
-And frankly, they would rather have a physical book that is well-produced and a good story, it will definitely engage them.
-I don’t think they’ll be wanting to tear away from it, especially if a caring adult is around who is interested in that book, who is sharing that book experience with them.
-So I think that’s very important to start early with physical books, that’s what gets little children hooked on books.
+When I co-founded Pratham Books, we focused a lot on early reading and early readers.
+Children are naturally drawn to colourful books, and holding a real book in your hand, feeling the pages and looking at the illustrations is not an experience you can easily beat with something on a screen.
+You just don’t get the same tactile experience, so physical books are critical for very young children.
+I also think that they would rather have a physical book that is well-produced with a good story, because it will definitely engage them more.
+I don’t think they will be able to tear themselves away from it, especially if a caring adult is around who is interested in that book and who is sharing that book experience with them.
+So it’s important to start early with physical books, because that is what gets little children hooked on reading.

 Everyone from parents and grandparents to teachers and librarians, our whole Samaaj has a role to play in sustaining a reading habit in this nation.
 We need children to read more and we need parents to read with them, investing in good books and also gifting books forward so other children also have the opportunity to read.
 On the part of publishers, writers, and editors, we need to make sure that children have access to a diverse range of books because children have very different tastes.
 Some may prefer fiction over non-fiction, or certain genres over others.
 If you expose children to all kinds of books and be there for them as they first begin their journey with books, soon you’ll have the problem of wrenching them away from their books rather than their screens.